-BTI 2023 High School Research Experience will be open to current high school students over the age of 16 by the start of the program and are available to participate in-person full-time from June 27th to August 11th (Monday through Friday).
-Selected students will receive an educational stipend of $4,000 for the 7-week program.
+BTI 2024 High School Research Experience will be open to current high school students over the age of 16 by the start of the program and are available to participate in-person full-time from June 25th to August 9th (Monday through Friday).
+Selected students will receive an educational stipend of $4,200 for the program.
 Housing and meal stipends are not included in the high school research program.

-Due to the pandemic, to be eligible students must currently reside in the Ithaca region or surrounding counties and live within a reasonable daily commute to Cornell University (see image of NY state map).
+To be eligible, students must currently reside in the Ithaca region or surrounding counties as year-round residents and live within a reasonable daily commute to Cornell University (see image of NY state map).

 Follow the link below to access our online application and create an account to begin.

 Excited to apply and meet the requirements for the program?
 Read below to learn more about the application process.

 For your application to be considered, students must:

 - Complete and submit the questions in the application form

 - Include a 500 – 700 word essay explaining your interest in the research experience and potential career and educational aspirations